-The Parish Council makes it clear where the money goes and is accountable for sound financial management.
-Council tax payers have no choice but to pay up so they have a right to scrutinise the way in which the council uses their money.
-They also expect the council to minimise the risk to public money.
-Risk Management must inform the councils financial decisions.
-The council that spends public money has a duty to do so lawfully and using legal procedures.
-If a council spends money unlawfully it could be in trouble with the auditor and even the courts!
+The Parish Council prepares a publicly announced budget annually, leading to a Parish Council approved Precept request on the District Council, and is then accountable for sound financial management.
+Council tax payers have no choice but to pay for this Precept request in their Community Charge, so they have a right to scrutinise the way in which the council uses their money.
+The Parish Council must conduct, and regularly review, a Risk Assessment to minimise the risk to public money.
+The Parish Council has a duty to spend money lawfully and within legal procedures, or risk repercussions from the auditor and potentially the courts.

 The council must be confident that when it spends public money:

 - it has legal power (it is not acting beyond its powers)